 Baidu is the main search engine for finding information in China, so the brand that wants to be recognizable among Chinese consumers should open an account on Baidu.

 In addition, if you want to break into the Chinese market, Baidu SEO is a must step and a must-have.
-To be visible on Baidu a brand in this sector should know that Baidu knows only Mandarin and gives priorities to websites hosted in China.
+To be visible on Baidu a brand in this sector should know that Baidu knows only Mandarin and gives priority to websites hosted in China.

-Which Oatly knows well because its Chinese website is hosted in China.
+Oatly knows well because its Chinese website is hosted in China.
 Furthermore, as can be seen from the image above, Oatly is present on Baidu to reach Chinese consumers who cannot use google as it is banned in China.

 Oatly is using social media to show the brand’s initiatives and products benefits